mit-cml/appinventor-sources/docs/components/media/soundrecorder.md

 ### StartedRecording

-<div block-type = "component_event" component-selector = "SoundRecorder" event-selector = "StartedRecording" event-params = "" id = "soundrecorder-startedrecording"></div>
+<div block-type = "component_event" component-selector = "SoundRecorder" event-selector = "StartedRecording" id = "soundrecorder-startedrecording"></div>

 Indicates that the recorder has started, and can be stopped.

 ### StoppedRecording

-<div block-type = "component_event" component-selector = "SoundRecorder" event-selector = "StoppedRecording" event-params = "" id = "soundrecorder-stoppedrecording"></div>
+<div block-type = "component_event" component-selector = "SoundRecorder" event-selector = "StoppedRecording" id = "soundrecorder-stoppedrecording"></div>

 Indicates that the recorder has stopped, and can be started again.